 Radiation treatment is the use of high-energy x-rays to kill cancer cells.
-It is not often part of the main treatment for people with acute myeloid leukemia (AML).
-There are a few times in which radiation may be used to help treat leukemia:
+It is not often part of the main treatment for acute myeloid leukemia (AML), but there are a few times in which it may be used:

 - It is sometimes used to treat leukemia that has spread to the brain and spinal fluid or to the testicles.

 - Radiation to the whole body is often an important part of treatment before a stem cell transplant.